se7oluti0n/rbblog/README.md

 * [x] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
 * [ ] User can see how many views a post has.
 * [x] User can leave a comment on a post.
-* [ ] User can add "tags" to a post, and filter posts by tag.
+* [x] User can add "tags" to a post, and filter posts by tag.

-> HINT: if you are unsure how to implement the Search feature, you can Google how to implement a simple search form.
-For example, one of the sites you will find is [this](http://www.jorgecoca.com/buils-search-form-ruby-rails/)

 The following **additional** features are implemented: